-An explorer found a basket of mysterious eggs, and wants to determine up to what height (in metres) they can fall without breaking (we assume that an upper-bound n (e.g. 100m) is known; also, the eggs are magical and are not damaged by a fall that doesn't break them).
-Our explorer does not want to break too many eggs to find out the answer, but also wishes to avoid making too many trials (as each of them requires to climb up to a certain height, drop an egg, and climb or rappel down to the ground to find out if it is broken).
+An explorer found a basket of mysterious eggs, and wants to determine up to what height (in metres) they can fall without breaking; the eggs are magical and are not damaged by a fall that doesn't break them Our explorer does not want to break too many eggs to find out the answer, but also wishes to avoid making too many trials (as each of them requires to climb up to a certain height, drop an egg, and climb or rappel down to the ground to find out if it is broken).
 You need to help him/her in determining the following tradeoffs.